-- Five-day to One-day suspension from all classes and activities. - Restitution for any damages. - Involvement of police and fire departments as appropriate. - In the case of number 8, involvement of Department of Children and Families is required by law. - Loss of school bus transportation privileges for up to the remainder of the school year if the violation occurs on a school bus. - Student may become ineligible for after school activities and athletics for up to the remainder of the school year, term and/or athletic season. - Determination as to whether additional action as noted below is required.
+- One to five day suspension from all classes and activities. - Restitution for any damages. - Involvement of police and fire departments as appropriate. - In the case of number 10, involvement of the Department of Children and Families is required by law. - Loss of school bus transportation privileges for up to the remainder of the school year if the violation occurs on a school bus. - Student may become ineligible for after school activities and athletics for up to the remainder of the school year, term and/or athletic season. - Determination as to whether additional action as noted below is required.